Published on December 2, 2025

 If you have plans to travel outside the country, this feature is a must-have.
 Original Medicare offers very limited coverage once you leave the United States.
 A medical emergency abroad could leave you with significant out-of-pocket costs.
 Thankfully, several Medigap plans include a benefit for foreign travel emergencies.
 Most plans, with the exception of Plan A and Plan B, will cover 80% of your emergency care costs after you meet a small deductible.
 This can be a crucial safety net for anyone who loves to explore.

-What is Guaranteed Renewability?
+What Is Guaranteed Renewability?

 This is one of the most powerful protections built into Medigap plans.
 Guaranteed renewability means that as long as you pay your premiums on time, the insurance company cannot cancel your policy for any reason, including changes in your health.
 Your health can change over time, but your coverage won’t.
 The insurance company can raise your premium once a year, but they can never single you out for a rate increase.
 This feature ensures your coverage is there for you when you need it most, providing stability for the long haul.